What to take to

 partly depends on the nature of your trip and the time of year.

 Ecuador's climate varies widely across quite small distances

-so your travel wardrobe needs to cope with everything from warm
+needs to cope with everything from warm

 torrential rain, to snow at high altitudes and hot, dry weather on the

 beach.
-A wide-brimmed hat is always useful.
+A wide-brimmed hat is always a useful addition to

 mostly short and slim compared to Europeans or Americans, so don't rely